What is Religious Trauma? Understanding, Symptoms, and Healing

 Physically, religious trauma can show up in sleep problems, whether it’s nightmares or restless sleep.
 It can also show up as hypervigilance, where you’re always on alert, waiting for the next shoe to drop.

-Emotionally, religious trauma can look like shame, guilt, fear of punishment, and anxiety.
+Emotionally, religious trauma can look like shame, guilt, fear of punishment, burnout that hides behind functioning, and anxiety.
 There may even be times when it can feel hard to label what you’re experiencing emotionally, and it just feels like something is “off”.

 The social impacts of religious trauma can sometimes be the easiest ones to recognize.
 It tends to involve struggles with boundaries, isolation, and mistrust, especially if the religious trauma led to ostracization or a public change in how people perceived you.